MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 ### Task 1: Deploy an Azure Container Instance using a Docker image
 In this task, you will create a new container instance for the web application.

-1. If you have not yet signed in, please navigate to the [Azure portal](http://portal.azure.com).

 1. In the Azure portal, search for locate **Container instances** and then, on the **Container instances** blade, click **+ Create**.

 1. On the **Basics** tab of the **Create container instance** blade, specify the following settings (leave others with their default values):